Pan fried chicken livers

 This is a meal I remember from being a child, which was one of my own favourites.
 My mum would make this on school nights and I would devour it (as I still do).

 My problem, here in Ireland, has been where to buy chicken livers.
-Locally they have been quite difficult to source fresh, as they are not available in the local supermarkets.
+Locally they have been quite difficult to source fresh, as they are not commonly available in the local supermarkets.

 I have now discovered I can buy them in my local butcher, but only in frozen form.
 This works great, as I only have to defrost them before cooking.
+And I have found the quality of these livers is outstanding, and the fact that they have been frozen does not detract from the taste.

 I whipped up this dish in about 20 minutes when we got home.
 Cheap, quick and easy.

 Chicken livers are also great for homemade pâté.
-When I get my hands on some more I will make a batch.
+When I next get my hands on some more I will make a batch.

 The combination of the strong taste of the liver, the saltiness of the bacon and the delicious onions is just perfection.
 But I must admit, it is one of those meals that really is vastly improved with some Heinz tomato ketchup.